trovster/fitness-visualisations/README.md

 }
 ```

-You can target the styling of sections within the fitness card component using
+You can target the styling of sections within the fitness card visualisation
-the `::part` pseudo-element.
+using the `::part` pseudo-element.

 ```css
 fitness-card::part(header) {}